-Last entry for vans, trailer or large vehicles is 30 minutes before the site closing time.
+You can visit at any point in the site's opening times.
+Last entry for all vehicles 30 minutes before the site closing time.
 This is to allow you adequate time to empty your vehicle and correctly recycle your waste.

 What happens if I've not made an appointment?